I have been fascinated by crypto for a long time now, and I enjoy sharing what I have learned about it on ToughNickel.

 What Is the 1inch Network?

 1inch is an aggregator for decentralized exchanges (DEX) on the Ethereum blockchain.
-This means it compares DEXs like Uniswap and Sushiswap to help you constantly find the most profitable trading option for your trading pair across all platforms.
+It compares DEXs like Uniswap and Sushiswap so that you can find the most profitable trading option for your trading pair across all platforms.

-1inch was named after Bruce Lee’s famous one-inch punch, which was fast and efficient because the 1inch protocol is a tool to make decentralized trading faster and more efficient.
+1inch was named after Bruce Lee’s famously fast and efficient "one-inch punch," because the 1inch protocol is a tool to make decentralized trading faster and more efficient.

 How Does 1inch Work?